KhanIsrakAhmed/Machine-learning/README.md

 13. Islam, M.A., et al. (2019).
 Electricity demand forecasting of Bangladesh using artificial neural network. _Journal of Electrical Engineering_, 47(1), 1–8.

 ---

-_This README was prepared as the final update document for the Machine Learning term paper project._